JanHerca/urantiapedia/output/wikijs/en/article/Simon_Orsini/Une_Crete_Peut_En_Cacher_une_autre.md

 <br style=“clear:both;”/>

 > “IF THE finite mind of man is unable to comprehend how so great and so majestic a God as the Universal Father can descend from his eternal abode in infinite perfection to fraternize with the individual human creature, then must such a finite intellect rest assurance of divine fellowship upon the truth of the fact that an actual fragment of the living God resides within the intellect of every normal-minded and morally conscious Urantia mortal.
 The indwelling Thought Adjusters are a part of the eternal Deity of the Paradise Father.
-Man does not have to go farther than his own inner experience of the soul’s contemplation of this spiritual-reality presence to find God and attempt communion with him.” ([UB 5:0.1](/en/The_Urantia_Book/5#p0_1))
+Man does not have to go farther than his own inner experience of the soul’s contemplation of this spiritual-reality presence to find God and attempt communion with him.” (<a id="a143_709"></a>[UB 5:0.1](/en/The_Urantia_Book/5#p0_1))

 The Father has traced a path, it passes through the son, in saying this, I am making a circumstantial affirmation.